ocadotechnology/test-arranger/README.md

 In TDD there are 3 phases: arrange, act and assert (given, when, then in BDD).
 The assert phase has great tool support, you may be familiar with AssertJ, FEST-Assert or Hamcrest.
 It is in contrast to the arrange phase.
-While arranging test data is often challenging and significant part of test is typically devoted to it, it is hard to point out a tool that supports it.
+While arranging test data is often challenging and significant part of the test is typically devoted to it, it is hard to point out a tool that supports it.

 Test Arranger tries to fulfill this gap by arranging instances of classes required for tests.
-The instances are filled with pseudo random values which simplifies the process of test data creation.
+The instances are filled with pseudo-random values that simplify the process of test data creation.
 The tester only declares types of the required objects and gets brand new instances.
-When pseudo random value for a given field is not good enough, only this field must be set manually:
+When a pseudo-random value for a given field is not good enough, only this field must be set manually:

 ```java
 Product product = Arranger.some(Product.class);